 So it takes some mental preparation to decide to move toward a whining child and offer connection, rather than placate him or punish him.

 Every parent deserves someone to listen to how hard it can be to care for a child or children.
 So finding ways to be heard by another adult who won't get worried or try to “fix” us is an important part of our job as parents.
-The Hand in Hand booklet Listening Partnerships for Parents outlines how you can create a listening exchange for yourself, so you have a regular outlet for the feelings that build up over the days and weeks with your child (join our Yahoo Group to find a partner).
+The Hand in Hand booklet Listening Partnerships for Parents outlines how you can create a listening exchange for yourself, so you have a regular outlet for the feelings that build up over the days and weeks with your child (check out our community page for support in finding a Listening Partner).

 Even ten minutes of “venting” with a friend, out of earshot of your child, will give you a better chance of moving toward your whining child and connecting.